DreamLab/VmShepherd/docs/user/drivers/index.rst

 Implemented Runtime Drivers:

-    1. InMemoryDriver - To use for only one VmShepherd instance.
-It holds all data in local memory.
+    1. `InMemoryDriver <runtime_inmemory>`_ - To use for only one VmShepherd instance.
+It holds all data in local memory
-    2. (chcialo by sie tu opisac jeszcze PostgresDriver ale nie jest upubliczniony)
+    2. `PostgresDriver <runtime_postgresdriver>`_ - Runtime driver that utilizes PostgreSQL database engine
+    3. `ZookeeperDriver <runtime_zookeeper>`_ - Plugin runtime driver that takes advantage of Zookeeper configuration maintainer

 .. toctree::
-   :maxdepth: 2
+   :hidden:
+   :titlesonly:

+   runtime_inmemory
    runtime_postgresdriver
+   runtime_zookeeper

 Preset Driver
 -------------
 Preset Driver is used to get information about preset confiturations from its own store.

 Implemented Preset Drivers:

-    1. DirectoryDriver - read preset configurations from local files
+    1. `DirectoryDriver <preset_directorydriver>`_ - read preset configurations from local files
-    2. GitRepoDriver - get preset configuration from git repositories
+    2. `GitRepoDriver <preset_gitrepodriver>`_ - get preset configuration from git repositories

 .. toctree::
+   :hidden:
    :maxdepth: 2

    preset_directorydriver